 1. Minnewater Bridge

-Let's start near the end of the movie, shall we?
+Let's start near the end of the movie.
 The bridge at the Bruges Minnewater or “Lake of Love” is where you see Harry, Ken and Ray's boss, arrive in the city to take matters into his own hands.

 The Lake of Love got its name because of a local legend that goes back to the time that the Romans fixed their gaze on Gaul.
-Minna was meant to be wed to a man of her father's choice, but she loved Stromberg, a warrior from another tribe.
-When Stromberg left to fight the Romans and Minna couldn't hold off the wedding any longer, she fled into the woods.
+Minna was meant to be wed to a man of her father's choice, but she loved Stromberg, a warrior from another tribe with blonde hair and bright blue eyes.
+When Stromberg left to fight the Romans in the hilly countryside and Minna couldn't hold off the wedding any longer, she fled into the woods near the lake.

-When Stromberg returned, he went to look for her, but Minna was exhausted and weakened.
-She died in his arms.
-To honor her, Stromberg built a dam in a lake and buried Minna in the dry part, after which he let the water flow again, creating the Minnewater Lake.
-It is said that if you cross the Minnewater Bridge with your loved one, you two will love each other forever.
+When Stromberg returned from battle weary and wounded, he went to look for her, but Minna was exhausted and weakened.
+She died in his strong, muscular arms.
+To honor her memory, Stromberg built a dam of wood and stone in a small lake and buried Minna in the dry part, after which he let the water flow again, creating the Minnewater Lake.
+It is said that if you cross the Minnewater Bridge made of red brick with your loved one on a sunny spring day, you two will love each other forever.

 2. Gruuthuse Museum, Arentshof and Church of Our Lady

-The Gruuthusemuseum is dedicated to everyday life in Bruges from the 15th to the 19th century.
-It's currently under renovation, so best to keep an eye on the website to know when it will open again.
+The Gruuthusemuseum is dedicated to everyday life in medieval Bruges from the 15th to the 19th century.
+It displays artifacts like Flemish tapestries, paintings and lace in a historic palace setting.
+It's currently under renovation, so best to keep an eye on the Gruuthuse Museum's website to know when it will open again.

-The Church our Our Lady dates back to the 13th century and holds a sculpture of Madonna and Child by Michelangelo, but there are plenty of other artworks to admire as well.
+The Church our Our Lady dates back to the 13th century and holds a revered sculpture of Madonna and Child by Michelangelo, but there are plenty of other classical and religious artworks to admire as well, like the Baroque pulpit carved from oak.

-In the Arentshof you can find The Four Horsemen of the Apocalypse, an artwork by Rik Poot.
+In the cobbled Arentshof courtyard you can find The Four Horsemen of the Apocalypse, a foreboding artwork by Rik Poot showing figures riding massive horses.

 3. Groeningemuseum

-The Groeninge Museum offers an overview of the history of Belgian painters, with a large focus on the Flemish Primitives.
-Check the website for up to date prices and opening times.
+The Groeninge Museum offers an overview of the history of renowned Belgian painters, with a large focus on the renowned Flemish Primitives.
+Check the Groeningemuseum website for up to date ticket prices and opening times before heading over.

 4. Relais Bourgondisch Cruyce Hotel

-The 4-star Relais Bourgondisch Cruyce is the famous In Bruges movie hotel where Ray and Ken are forced to share a room.
-The hotel is located by a corner of Rozenhoedkaai, a corner that could well be the most photographed place in Bruges.
-My dad even dedicated an entire photography session to it!
+The luxurious 4-star Relais Bourgondisch Cruyce is the famous In Bruges movie hotel where Ray and Ken are forced to awkwardly share a small room together.
+The hotel is located by a postcard-perfect corner of Rozenhoedkaai, a corner that could well be the most photographed and painted place in Bruges.
+My dad even dedicated an entire photography session to capturing it at different times of day!

-In the film's finale (spoiler alert!)
-Ray jumps from the terrace of this hotel into one of the canal boats.
-Not all the hotel scenes were shot at the actual hotel, though.
-Some were shot on a set that looked less luxurious than the real hotel does.
+In the film's dramatic finale (spoiler alert!)
+Ray jumps from the flower-adorned upper terrace of this hotel into one of the canal boats drifting slowly below.
+Not all the tight, cramped hotel scenes were shot at the actual hotel, though.
+Some were shot on a budget set that looked far less spacious and grand than the real hotel does.

-The Relais Bourgondisch Cruyce is a stylish hotel, decorated with works by artists such as Matisse and Klimt.
-It often counts celebrities among its guests and has won several awards.
-Click here to check reviews, prices, and availability.
+The Relais Bourgondisch Cruyce is a stylish, romantic hotel decorated with works by famous artists such as Matisse and Klimt.
+It often counts celebrities among its affluent guests and has won several hospitality awards.
+Click here to check guest reviews, prices and availability.

 5. Rozenhoedkaai

-Earlier in the movie, Ken actually takes Ray on a canal boat tour.
+Rozenhoedkaai is the background of the scene in “In Bruges” film when Ken actually takes a grumpy Ray on a leisurely canal boat tour.

-There are various companies offering these tours and they all depart from a different spot in the city.
-Here's a list of places where you can embark:
+There are various companies like Rederji De Graeve and Rederji Lovendegem offering these tours and they all depart from different spots along the scenic canals.

 - Huidenvettersplein 13